Fender 1958 "tweed" Harvard Guitar Amplifier

 pseudo ground - besides being unsafe, that cap was before the power

-switch and always soaking power even
+switch and always soaking power

 with the switch off!
 It was little surprise that many